geissdoerfer/shepherd/docs/user/getting_started.rst

     ansible-playbook deploy/install.yml

-To install and configure PTP for time-synchronization, you can set the `ptp` variable on the command line:
+To install and configure PTP for time-synchronization, you can set the `ptp` variable on the command line, alternatively you get asked on script-start:

 .. code-block:: bash